How To Cultivate An Optimistic Outlook

 I like to think I’m a fairly upbeat person, day to day.
 I’m a do-er.
 As long as I’m busy I can keep smiling.
 But there have been moments in the last year where I have felt pretty hopeless.
 I came across an article on the website Bossy Girl, insisting that despite it starting out in a national lockdown; 2021 could be our best year yet.
 Really!?
-I want a piece of that positivity pie so I put a shout-out to my fellow writers asking for their top tips on seeing the glass as half full.
+I want a piece of that positivity pie so I put a shout-out to my fellow writers asking for their top tips on cultivating an optimistic outlook and seeing the glass as half full.
 Here they are in all their hopeful glory.

 - Commit to worrying only about the things you can control.
 Jo Boyne of the website A Rose Tinted World, says that as a born worrier, this is the one piece of advice which limits her anxiety.

 - Look for the good in every situation.
 I mean; this one is right up my street!
 It’s really the reason this site exists.
 Making a conscious effort to draw the positives out of a situation which on the face of it is negative, is a life skill worth mastering.

 - See your failures as mere hurdles.
 This one came from Vicki at Blossom Education and I absolutely love it!
 Failures don’t stop you completely; they just make you pause, reconsider and perhaps change direction.
 Being self-critical is natural but choosing to look at failures in a different light gives you the freedom to move forward.

 - Avoid knee-jerk reactions.
 Accept that good and bad things will happen to you.
 How we choose to react to them will have a big impact on how optimistic you feel.